vib-bic-training/HPC_training_bioimaging_1/module/session1.md

 ### UGent section of the VSC

-If for your training session you are using the [UGent section]((https://docs.vscentrum.be/gent/tier2_hardware.html) of the [Flemish Supercomputing Center](https://www.vscentrum.be/), it's very likely that you will be using the Interactive and Debug cluster.
-As you can imagine this is not the only cluster you can use, but for ~~training purposes~~ as much as for ~~debugging~~ is good to have an interactive session in order to understand how it is working.
+If for your training session you are using the [UGent section]((https://docs.vscentrum.be/gent/tier2_hardware.html) or Tier1 of the [Flemish Supercomputing Center](https://www.vscentrum.be/), it's very likely that you will be using the gpu cluster and debug cluster through the.
+As you can imagine this is not the only cluster you can use, but for trai is good to have an interactive session in order to understand how it is working.

 <!-- style="color: #7CA1CC;" --> Each section of the **VSC** has independent managing systems.